The Dangers of Drinking and Swimming Cold Water

 Prevents Fat Breakdown

 Drinking cold water right after a meal impacts the breakdown of fat.
-This is because cold temperatures in the body cause fats to solidify and harden, making them harder for the body to digest.
-Regardless of whether you drink room temperature water, make sure that you wait for 30 minutes after a meal before drinking water to get the optimal benefits.
+Cold temperatures in the body cause fats to solidify and harden, making them harder for the body to digest.

 Should We Drink Warm or Hot Water Instead?